Maximum Group Size: 10

 Optional single supplement

-Private air conditioned minibus, 2 domestic flights, 3 day trains and 1 overnight train, boatride on the Ganges in Varanasi, Auto-rickshaws, cycle-rickshaws and taxis as required for sightseeing.
+Private air conditioned minibus, 1 domestic flight, 3 day trains and 2 overnight train, boatride on the Ganges in Varanasi, Auto-rickshaws, cycle-rickshaws and taxis as required for sightseeing.

 Train travel in India is essential considering it is such an efficient and extensive network, and is also such a part of India’s culture and heritage.
 For our overnight journeys, we travel in air-conditioned sleeper carriages with two levels of berths.
 They are arranged in door-less sections each of four berths.
 They also have a row of two-tier (upper and lower) berths along one side.
 A conductor ensures that nobody without a reservation gets into the carriage.
 Each carriage usually has one ‘squat’ style and one western style toilet at either end.
 Bedding is supplied and is clean, but for peace of mind you may wish to bring a sleeping sheet.
 Meals are not included during our overnight train journey, but food is usually available.